timbeaudet/knowledge_base/faq/bookclub.md

 # Book Club

-Reading through [Game Feel](https://www.amazon.com/dp/0123743281) and discussing each section as we do.
+[JustinSix](https://www.twitch.tv/justinsix) and I will be reading through [Game Feel](https://www.amazon.com/dp/0123743281) and discussing each section as we do.
+If you'd like to join read each section before the stream and let us know your thoughts/questions.
+Lets learn to make better games.

 ## Schedule: